Jewish Heritage in the Middle East and North Africa: What Synagogues, Cemeteries, and Texts Reveal

 About this talk

-Although today only a few Jewish communities remain in the Middle East and North Africa, the region preserves a rich and multifaceted Jewish past.
-This heritage is embodied in extensive material culture, including hundreds of synagogues and cemeteries, and countless Judaica items and textual sources dispersed across Arab and Islamic countries.
-These materials are not static relics; they form part of a living archive, a dynamic and tangible conduit through which the histories and experiences of Jewish communities can be reinterpreted within their lived environments and the social, cultural, political, and historical dynamics that shaped them and continue to reshape them.
+Although only a few Jewish communities remain today in the Middle East and North Africa, the region preserves a rich and multifaceted Jewish past.
+This heritage is embodied in extensive material culture—including hundreds of synagogues, cemeteries, Judaica items, and textual sources—dispersed across Arab and Islamic countries.
+These materials are not static relics; they form part of a living archive: a dynamic, tangible conduit through which the histories and experiences of Jewish communities can be reinterpreted within their lived environments and the social, cultural, political, and historical dynamics that shaped—and continue to reshape—them.

 About the Author